rkroban/AppleALCTool/README.md

 **What's new:**

-* Scan.py can now work on Intel devices
+* Scan.py can now work on PCs with Intel Motherboards